Skip to main content

 { "title": "STARBUCKS STORE 1234", "country": "US", "type": "expense" }

-When a payment processor is involved:
+When a payment processor or platform is involved:

 { "title": "STRIPE* ACME INC", "country": "US", "type": "expense" }